hashobject/blog.hashobject.com/resources/posts/20130804-product-launch-on-betalist.md

   * how many people will subscribe?
   * how many tweets and other social intereactions we will get?

-Basically it was black box for us.
+Basically it was the black box for us.
 That's why we want to share information that we found out from our personal experience.